Buying a Property? Get the Facts First

 Planning Report

-This report provides a professional opinion about the development potential of the property and identifies any areas or sites nearby that may be of potential future interest to a developer, but where planning has not yet been submitted.
+This report also includes a professional opinion about the development potential of the property and identifies any areas or sites nearby that may be of potential future interest to a developer, but where planning has not yet been submitted.

 These sites may include neighbouring properties and land.
 The professional opinion also considers the risk of change taking place, search costs, and whether you should undertake any further conveyancing searches which may reveal covenant control on adjoining land.